 According to the dot product definition, there are two ways to write the dot product formula.
 Let us get to know them one by one in detail.

-Algebraic definition
+Algebraic Definition

 Suppose there are two vectors;

-Where, a = [a1, a2, a3, ….., an]
+a = [a1, a2, a3, ….., an]

 b = [b1, b2, b3, ……, bn]

-According to the algebraic definition, the vector dot product formula is:
+According to the algebraic definition, the vector dot product formula is

 A .
 B = ∑ ai . bi = a1b1 + a2b2 + a3b3 + …… + anbn

-Where ∑ denotes summation and n is the dimension of the vector space.
+n = dimension of the vector space.

-Geometric definition
+Geometric Definition

 According to the geometric definition, the vector inner product or scalar product formula is: